Cascade Range: History

-Indigenous peoples have inhabited the area for thousands of years and developed their own myths and legends about the Cascades.
-In these legends, St. Helens with its graceful, pre-1980 appearance was regarded as a beautiful maiden for whom Hood and Adams feuded.

-Native tribes also developed their own names for the High Cascades and many of the smaller peaks, including "Wy'east" for Mount Hood, "Seekseekqua" for Mount Jefferson (Oregon), "M'laiksini Yaina" for Mount McLoughlin, "Tahoma", the Lushootseed name for Mount Rainier, "Koma Kulshan" or simply "Kulshan" for Mount Baker, and "Louwala-Clough", meaning "smoking mountain" for Mount St. Helens.
+Before European exploration, First Nations tribes named many peaks, including "Seekseekqua" for Mount Jefferson (Oregon), "M'laiksini Yaina" for Mount McLoughlin, "Tahoma", the Lushootseed name for Mount Rainier, and "Louwala-Clough", meaning "smoking mountain" for Mount St. Helens.

 In early 1792, British navigator George Vancouver explored Puget Sound and gave English names to the high mountains he saw.
 Mount Baker was named for Vancouver's third lieutenant, Joseph Baker, although the first European to see it was Manuel Quimper, who named it la gran montaña del Carmelo ("Great Mount Carmel") in 1790.
 Mount Rainier was named after Admiral Peter Rainier.
 Later in 1792, Vancouver had his lieutenant William Robert Broughton explore the lower Columbia River.
 He named Mount Hood after Lord Samuel Hood, an admiral of the Royal Navy.
 Mount St. Helens was sighted by Vancouver in May 1792, from near the mouth of the Columbia River.
 It was named for Alleyne FitzHerbert, 1st Baron St Helens, a British diplomat.
 Vancouver's expedition did not, however, name the mountain range which contained these peaks.
 He referred to it simply as the "eastern snowy range".
 Earlier Spanish explorers called it Sierra Nevada, meaning "snowy mountains".

 In 1805, the Lewis and Clark Expedition passed through the Cascades on the Columbia River, which for many years was the only practical way to pass that part of the range.
 They were the first non-indigenous people to see Mount Adams, but they thought it was Mount St. Helens.
 When they later saw Mount St. Helens they thought it was Mount Rainier.
 On their return trip, Lewis and Clark spotted a high but distant snowy pinnacle that they named for the sponsor of the expedition, U.S. President Thomas Jefferson.
 Lewis and Clark called the Cascade Range the "Western Mountains".

 The Lewis and Clark expedition, and the many settlers and traders that followed, met their last obstacle to their journey at the Cascades Rapids in the Columbia River Gorge, a feature on the river now submerged beneath the Bonneville Reservoir.
 Before long, the great white-capped mountains that loomed above the rapids were called the "mountains by the cascades" and later simply as the "Cascades".
 The earliest attested use of the name "Cascade Range" is in the writings of botanist David Douglas in 1825.